the-road-to-learn-react/the-road-to-react/manuscript/react-maintenance/typescript.md

 };
 ~~~~~~~

-Related to React though, considering the previous type safety improvements for the custom hook, we hadn't to add types to the internal React hooks in the function's body.
+Related to React considering the previous type safety improvements for the custom hook, we didn't have to add types to the internal React hooks in the function's body.
 That's because **type inference** works most of the time for React hooks out of the box.
 If the *initial state* of a React useState Hook is a JavaScript string primitive, then the returned *current state* will be inferred as a string and the returned *state updater function* will only take a string as argument and return nothing:

 {title="Code Playground",lang="javascript"}
 ~~~~~~~